Cobb judge denies retrial in Justin Ross Harris case

 - Oops!Something went wrong.Please try again later.

-May 23—A Cobb judge has denied a request for retrial for the Cobb County man convicted in 2016 of murdering his toddler by deliberately leaving him in a hot car two years earlier.
+May 24—A Cobb judge has denied a request for retrial for the Cobb County man convicted in 2016 of murdering his toddler by deliberately leaving him in a hot car two years earlier, a decision the defense says they will appeal.

+Mitch Durham, the Marietta attorney representing Justin Ross Harris, declined to comment on the case or the ruling Monday, but told the MDJ he would appeal Cobb Superior Court Judge Mary Staley Clark's decision to the Georgia Supreme Court.

 Following his 2016 trial, Harris was convicted of malice murder and sentenced to life in prison without parole.
 He was also convicted of felony murder, cruelty to children, and distribution of obscene materials to a minor.